Rancho Las Camaritas: History

 Las Camaritas was part of the Yelamu Ohlone territory going back 5,000 years.
-It is located near the Yelamu's migratory winter village of Chutchui.
+It is located near the Yelamu's migratory summer village of Chutchui.
 The village is a short distance from the original location for Mission San Francisco de Asís that was first identified by the Spanish Juan Bautista de Anza expedition on March 29, 1776.

 A number of Papal Bulls including the 1455 Romanus Pontifex and the 1493 Inter caetera as amended by the Treaty of Tordesillas allowed Christians to take the lands of non-Christians anywhere in the world and reduce its people to perpetual slavery.
 These Bulls were part of the justification used by Spain in 1769 to establish Missions from San Diego to San Francisco.
 However, the Spanish crown promised the Ohlone people and all other coastal tribes that they would retain control over their lands if they became Christians and followed the laws of Spain.

 From June 29, 1776, until the passage of the Mexican secularization act of 1833 all the land within present-day San Francisco was under the control of Mission San Francisco de Asís.
 The Secularization Act shut down all of Alta California's Missions and sold them off.
 The Act was primarily a deal with California's Dons to retain their allegiance to Mexico, giving them control over millions of acres of lands promised to tribal people the church held prior to 1833.
 Governor Figueroa issued a regulation (Reglamento Provisional para la secularizacion de las Misiones) on August 9, 1834, outlining the requirements for the distribution of property (land, cattle and equipment) to each mission's neophytes.
 However, most of the neophytes were driven away from the Mission and never knew of the Reglamento offering them land.

 Jose Noe was part of the Híjar-Padrés colony of 1834 that attempted to consolidate Mexican control over Alta California but failed.
 Noe was the only Híjar colony member that was able to settle in Northern California.

 Noe was the last Mexican alcalde of Yerba Buena, which was renamed San Francisco after the conclusion of the Mexican–American War in 1846.
 Jose Noe was elected as the village's Alcalde twice: first as the 7th Alcalde (1842–1843) and again as the 12th Alcalde in 1846.
 Prior to Mexico becoming independent of Spain, Alcaldes were to have been elected from the indigenous tribal communities surrounding the local Catholic mission – in this case Mission San Francisco de Asís.

 Noe applied to the governor on October 3, 1839, for Rancho Las Camaritas and was given the land grant on January 21, 1840.
 According to the state of California's summary of the Spanish and Mexican land grant era, the government required the following four steps to obtain land: